Blogs | Health Tips

 Malaria prevention has always been a consideration for expats and travellers alike, but there have been reports of a treatment-resistant strain of the disease gradually sweeping through Southeast Asia.

-First encountered in Cambodia in 2007, this so-called ‘super’ malaria – which is resistant to typical antimalarial treatment – has now been recorded in Thailand, Laos and, most recently, southern Vietnam, with over 19,000 cases reported in 2015.
+A guide to malaria protection first encountered in Cambodia in 2007, this so-called ‘super’ malaria – which is resistant to typical antimalarial treatment – has now been recorded in Thailand, Laos and, most recently, southern Vietnam, with over 19,000 cases reported in 2015.

 Fears are that if the drug-resistant strain spreads to Africa, where the 92% of malaria deaths occur, it could worsen an already major crisis there.